WGLab/NanoCaller/docs/Install.md

 # Installation
+There are two ways to install and run NanoCaller, via Docker or conda.

 NanoCaller has been developed and tested to work with Linux OS; we do not recommend using Windows or Mac OS.
+However, if you use Windows or Mac OS and have Docker installed on your machine, you can run NanoCaller inside a Docker container.
 NanoCaller does not require a GPU or any other special hardware to run.
-There are two ways to install and run NanoCaller, via docker or conda.

 ## Docker Installation
+For instructions regarding Docker installation, please visit [Docker website](https://docs.docker.com/get-docker).
 There are three ways to obtain a Docker image for NanoCaller.

 ### 1) via Docker Hub (preferred)
 You can pull NanoCaller docker images from Docker Hub by specifiying a version number.